-Applicants Attest to Their Projected Income for 2024
+Applicants Attest to Their Projected Income for 2025

-- Applicants must project the source and amount of income for everyone in the household, even if only some family members are applying for coverage - Attestations on the application are usually matched with IRS tax return data in the federal hub - The most recent tax data will be for the 2022 tax year - NEW for 2024: If there is no income data available from the IRS, the marketplace must accept a person's income attestation.
+- Applicants must project the source and amount of income for everyone in the household, even if only some family members are applying for coverage - Attestations on the application are usually matched with IRS tax return data in the federal hub - The most recent tax data during open enrollment for 2025 will be from the 2023 tax year - If there is no income data available from the IRS, the marketplace must accept a person's income attestation.
 The marketplace will not require additional income verification for these individuals.